BotezAlexandru90/EVE_WP_SkillsFetcher/README.md

 - Doctrine ships management:
   - Add/Edit/Delete doctrine ships
   - Visual indication on each character with what ships he character can fly/use.

+- Wallet History analysis:
+  - Corporation logo for easy identification of specific corporation links
+  - Blue and Bold characters are Authenticated Character.
+This is a character (main or alt) that is registered on your website.
+  - Orange: An Unauthenticated Character.
+This is any other player or NPC in EVE Online that is not registered on your website.
+  - Filtering system
+  - Built a beautiful ISK history chart to visualize the data.
+    - 90/30/7 days timeframe to analyze
+    - Individual chart visualization for each character linked to the Main.

 Administrator Tools & Oversight:
 - Plugin Settings Page: For configuring EVE Application Client ID, Secret Key, and Scopes.
 Accessible by Editors and Administrators.